jeremytammik/forgefader/README.md

     `FORGE_CLIENT_SECRET`

-Restart the server; you can then directly load your model by specifying design **URN** as query parameter in the url of the viewer page, e.g.:
+Restart the server; you can then directly load your model by specifying the resulting design **URN** as query parameter in the url of the viewer page, e.g.:

 - [http://localhost:3000/viewer?urn=YOUR_URN_HERE](http://localhost:3000/viewer?urn=YOUR_DESIGN_URN_HERE)